THE HISPANIC ASSOCIATION OF COLLEGES AND UNIVERSITIES

 In 1992, HACU led the effort to convince Congress to formally recognize campuses with high Hispanic enrollment as federally designated HSIs and to begin targeting federal appropriations to those campuses.
 (Click here for more information about the differences between HACU's definition of HSIs and the federal definition of HSIs under Title V of the Higher Education Act.)

 With the help of HACU’s Office of Government Relations in Washington, D.C., HACU maintains more than 30 formal Memoranda of Understanding (MOUs) and Partnership Agreements with federal agencies, offices, and business organizations.
 HACU also provides assistance and outreach to HSIs by hosting technical assistance workshops throughout the country on available federal program grants and other resources.
-The HACU National Internship Program also operates out of the Washington, DC, office and places 500 student interns each year with federal agencies in Washington or in field offices around the country.
+The HACU National Internship Program also operates out of the Washington, DC, office and places more than 450 student interns each year with corporations and federal agencies in Washington and field offices around the country.

 HACU's Western Regional Office in Sacramento, California, offers support for state level advocacy and program work in the western United States.
 Additional regional offices are being planned for the future.

 HACU’s conferences and special events each year provide a vital platform for advocacy, information, collaboration, and recognition.
 These events include the annual Capitol Forum each spring in Washington, D.C., and HACU’s Annual Conferences.
-The 18th Annual Capitol Forum is scheduled for April 15-16, 2013.
-HACU's 27th Annual Conference, "Championing Hispanic Higher Education Success: Securing the American Dream," will be October 26-28, 2013 in Chicago, IL.
+The 19th Annual Capitol Forum is scheduled for April 7-8, 2014.
+HACU's 28th Annual Conference, "Championing Hispanic Higher Education Success: Investing in America’s Future," will be October 4-6, 2014 in Denver, CO.
 Student participation, especially at the Annual Conference, has been an important new dimension in recent years.
-HACU's 10th Biennial International Conference will take place February 27 - March 1, 2013, in San Antonio, Texas.
+Planning for HACU's 11th Biennial International Conference in 2015 is already underway.

 Thousands of young Hispanics benefit from HACU with internships, scholarships, college retention and advancement programs, precollegiate support, and career development opportunities and programs.
 We truly are the champions of Hispanic success in higher education.